 Another theory is that the sudden drop in temperature results in the body having to work harder to regulate its own temperature.
 During this process, all the thermal stress can lead to increased blood viscosity, stickiness, and formation of blood clots.

 What’s the impact of cold weather on varicose veins?

 Fortunately, cold weather isn’t all bad news if you suffer from venous insufficiency.
 While warm weather can impair healthy circulation by causing veins to dilate and the blood to pool, cooler weather has the opposite effect.

-Although it’s possible to experience slowed circulation in small blood vessels (such as fingers and toes), cooler temperatures can ease the discomfort of varicose veins.
-Symptoms such as swelling, cramping, and painful legs can become less severe as the temperature drops.
+Cooler temperatures can ease the discomfort of varicose veins.
+Symptoms such as swelling, cramping, and painful legs can become less server as the temperature drops.

 Tips to encourage healthy blood circulation during colder months

 Stay active – while it may seem daunting to keep your exercise regime going when it’s cold outside, it’s important to keep moving.
 Invest in some seasonal clothing and shoes to help you stay comfortable and warm during outdoor activities.